Veza/oaa-community/github/README.md

 1. Install the App into the Organization(s).

 ### Veza Setup Instructions
 1. Generate an API key for your Veza user.
-See [Veza User Guide](https://docs.veza.com/interface-overview/administration/api-keys) for detailed instructions.
+API keys can be managed in the Veza interface under Administration -> API Keys.
+For detailed instructions consult the Veza User Guide.

 ## Running